-Furthermore, it reviews reports and gives advice on measures which ensure the long-term sustainability of the Company in its economic, social and environmental dimension and monitors the Company's performance against selected external sustainability indexes.
+Importantly, we have expanded the role of our Nomination and Sustainability Committee to oversee all aspects of our environmental, social and governance performance.
+It reviews reports and gives advice on measures which ensure the long-term sustainability of the Company in its economic, social and environmental dimension (including its response to climate change and related reporting) and monitors the Company's performance against selected external sustainability indexes.
 It reviews the Company's commitments on environmental, social and governance aspects as well as the annual Nestlé in society report and discusses periodically how other material non-financial issues affect the Company's financial performance and how its long-term strategy relates to its ability to create shared value.
 It reviews as well the Company's shareholder base and other significant stakeholders and their material interests.
-It meets as frequently as necessary to fulfil its tasks and prepares the relevant in camera sessions of the Board of Directors
+It meets as frequently as necessary to fulfil its tasks and prepares the relevant in camera sessions of the Board of Directors.